 What Does The Morning Star Pattern Tell You?

 However, this is not evident until after the close of the third candlestick.
-So, it is important to wait for the pattern to be complete.
+So, it is essential to wait for the pattern to be complete.

-Hence, the second candle is a candlestick; either bullish or bearish, with a very small body.
-The small candlestick indicates indecision in the market place and it’s the first sign of a reversal.
+Hence, the second candle is a bullish or bearish candlestick with a very small body.
+The small candlestick indicates indecision in the marketplace, and it’s the first sign of a reversal.

 Lastly, the third candlestick validates the whole formation.
 If it is a bullish candle with a large body, the resulting pattern formed is called the morning star candlestick pattern.

 A buy order can now be placed with the anticipation of higher pricing.

 Doji Morning Star

 The Morning Doji Star is similar to the Morning Star candlestick pattern.
 It also signals a bullish reversal; the pattern is only confirmed when the third candle closes convincingly above the second candlestick in the pattern.